-IT and ICT are important areas in the science and technology syllabus for UPSC exam.
+IT and ICT are important areas in the science and technology syllabus for the UPSC exam.
 In this article, you can read about the Indian government’s mission and schemes on information technology and communications in the education sector.
 Government schemes are important for the IAS exam as every year many questions are asked about them in both the prelims and the mains.

-Sakshat: One Stop education portal
+Sakshat: One-Stop education portal

 Building Connectivity and Knowledge Network